freenas/freenas-docs/userguide/network.rst

 interface number.
 There a several :guilabel:`Lagg Protocol` options, but *LACP* is preferred.
 Choose *Failover* when the network switch does not support LACP.
 Open the :guilabel:`Lagg Interfaces` drop-down menu to associate NICs with the lagg device.
-Click :guilabel:`SAVE` to add this aggregation to the
+Click :guilabel:`SAVE` to add the new aggregation to
 :menuselection:`Network --> Interfaces`
-screen.
+and show options to confirm or revert the new network settings.

 #ifdef freenas
 .. note:: If interfaces are installed but do not appear in the